Project-Sundial/linking-client/README.md

 1. Open the Monitoring Service dashboard.
 2. Go to the Machines page.
 3. Add a new key.
-4. Copy/paste the given script on your command line and add `-d` (for a remote node) OR `l` (for a local node) to the end of the pasted script.
+4. Copy/paste the given script on your command line and add `-d` for a **remote node**
-5. Follow the prompts.
+   OR `l` for a **local node**

+   to the end of the pasted script.
+6. Follow any prompts (only applicable with remote nodes).

-The registered node should now appear on the Machines page.
+The registered node, including the IP address, should now appear on the Machines page.